About 🙋♂️

 Why did the United States Army Military Government in Korea (USAMIGIK) attempt to establish a government-led health insurance system?

 It was strange to me because the US at the time—surely, even at present—preferred a private insurance system.
-I believe searching for the answer to this question, which requires a transnational and interdisciplinary approach can shed light on not only the development of the health insurance system in the transpacific regions (Korea, Japan, Taiwan, and the US) but also the interactions between the themes of the Cold War and medicine.
+I believe searching for the answer to this question, which requires a transnational and interdisciplinary approach can shed light not only on the development of the health insurance system in the transpacific regions (Korea, Japan, Taiwan, and the US) but also on the interactions between the themes of the Cold War and medicine.